 You can use any firm wild fish affordable in your area.
 I can think of halibut, cod, snapper, rockfish.
 Please buy wild caught only.
-I explain the problem with farmed fish in detail in this Thai Salmon recipe (plus another salmon recipe idea for you).
+I explain the problem with farmed fish in detail in this Thai Salmon recipe (another salmon recipe idea for you).

 Living in Pacific Northwest we have affordable access to good quality wild salmon which doesn’t cost an arm and a leg.
 I hope this summer we will have a nice run of sockeye salmon like last year.
 That is when we stock our freezer with tens of them.
 Otherwise I’m not paying $3/100 g in the store, no way.

 If no sockeye show up, we will have to eat chum (white meat) and pink salmon.
 They can’t even compare in quality to bright red sockeye but still a good quality healthy meat.
 Canned salmon is also an affordable alternative to fresh wild salmon, which we often eat straight from the can, or use in canned salmon salad recipe and salmon sweet potato cakes.

 Lime and ginger is a brilliant combination!
-Last Saturday, at the lake BBQ our friends brought pork kebabs marinated in lime and ginger and I made Russian potato salad.
+Last Saturday, our friends brought pork kebabs marinated in lime and ginger and I made Russian potato salad.
 As soon as I saw it I was like “How couldn’t I think of that?!”
 So simple.
 The best flavour combinations are usually simple and we often try to complicate things.
 So, this salmon is tangy, a bit sweet and a tiny bit spicy.
 Heaven!

 All 3 of my boys LOVE salmon.
 This lime ginger salmon was a hit and no one complained.
 Even a 4 year old didn’t mention “spicy green things” in salmon or rice.
 This is what I’m dealing with, usually.